-The report also gives some recognition to the direction and steps taken so far by the company on its reforms in three key areas-quality assurance, organizational culture, and governance.

-In addition, the Investigative Committee provided seven specific recommendations for enhancing the effectiveness of these reforms.
-Mitsubishi Electric takes these recommendations seriously and will continue to carry out its reforms, adding new measures to these three areas if and as necessary.

-(See Table 5, Table 6, and Table 7 for progress on the three reform areas, and Table 8 for the specific recommendations and the company's responses to them.)

-(2) As to the three items identified by the Investigation Committee as problems with organizational culture that led directly to the improper practices, Mitsubishi Electric will work to resolve these problems through its April 2022 management reforms as well.
-Further, the company will rethink its management policies to make them more socially conscious, instill an understanding of this in all managers, and work to raise awareness of the social responsibilities the company bears as a whole.
+- The report also gives some recognition to the direction and steps taken so far by the company on its reforms in three key areas-quality assurance, organizational culture, and governance. - In addition, the Investigative Committee provided seven specific recommendations for enhancing the effectiveness of these reforms.
+Mitsubishi Electric takes these recommendations seriously and will continue to carry out its reforms, adding new measures to these three areas if and as necessary. - As to the three items identified by the Investigation Committee as problems with organizational culture that led directly to the improper practices, Mitsubishi Electric will work to resolve these problems through its April 2022 management reforms as well. - Further, the company will rethink its management policies to make them more socially conscious, instill an understanding of this in all managers, and work to raise awareness of the social responsibilities the company bears as a whole. - Going forward, the company will also do a deep dive into its measures to prevent a recurrence, including its three areas of reform, through a detailed analysis that includes identifying the characteristics and systematically categorizing the details of improper practices that occurred at each of its business divisions, works sites, and other organizational units, and on that basis, institute strategies tailored to each individual workplace.